Bodhis4ttva/LHC_Net/README.md

 ```

 ## How to train and evalueate LHC-Net on FER2013 in our "modular" mode and replicate our results
-If the replicability check gave a positive result you could replicate our exact result by integrating the LHC modules on an already trained ResNet backbone according with our first experimental protocol.
+If the replicability check gave a positive result you could replicate our exact result by integrating the LHC modules on a ResNet backbone already trained on FER2013, according with our first experimental protocol.
 To do that run the following scripts:
 ```
 python Download_Data.py
 python ETL.py